William and Estella Adair Farm: History

 One of the first milking parlors in the county was installed at Broadacre Farm in about 1950.
 The milking parlor and milk house are part of a complex of four adjoining buildings.
 The complex, with additions made through the 1990s, is integrated with the hay barn.

 The Adairs sold the Broadacre Farm to Peter Sinnema in 1945.
-Sinnema expanded the existing farm complex by constructing loafing sheds on either side of the bam, adding a new tank house, and building a new Surge six-in-a-line milking parlor, one of first to be installed in the valley.
-Later additions include large detached loafing sheds, a new herringbone milking parlor designed for 16 cows, and a modem milk house with a 22,000 gallon tank.
+Sinnema expanded the existing farm complex by constructing loafing sheds on either side of the barn, adding a new tank house, and building a new Surge six-in-a-line milking parlor, one of first to be installed in the valley.
+Later additions include large detached loafing sheds, a new herringbone milking parlor designed for 16 cows, and a modern milk house with a 22,000 gallon tank.

 For many years, Broadacre Farm was the site for the annual Snoqualmie Valley Pioneer Picnic, which the Adair family first hosted in 1923.
 Broadacre Farm was a working dairy farm until the mid-1990s.